open-feature/docs.openfeature.dev/docs/tutorials/five-minutes-to-feature-flags.md

 node 01_vanilla.js
 ```

-Now you can test to make sure it works by entering the following command into the terminal:
+Now you can test to make sure it works by entering the following command into a second terminal:

 ```bash
 curl http://localhost:3333